 You do not need to send us the documentation, but you must be able to provide documentation if we ask for it.
 You must be able to document:

-- That you live in your home country.
-This is documented by a confirmation from a public authority of your home address and who lives there.
+- That you live with the family in your home country.
+This is documented by a confirmation of the family’s home address by a public authority

 Documentation from a public authority shall apply to the relevant income year, not be older than six months, and be translated into Norwegian or English by a publicly approved translator.